Ryan Hohman, Creator

-After graduating from Case Western Reverse University with a Bachelor’s Degree in Psychology and Sociology, I found work at a local organization providing therapeutic services for emotionally and behaviorally troubled children.
+After graduating from Case Western Reverse University, I found work at a local organization providing therapeutic services for troubled children.
 The opportunity to engage sports and write about the Indians was too good to pass up, as writing has also been a passion of mine.
-I have been present at 11 of the last 12 home openers and plan to continue that streak for many years to come.
+I have been present at 12 of the last 13 home openers and plan to continue that streak for many years to come.
 I attended the 2007 ALCS games in Cleveland; Game 4 remains one of the loudest and most exhilarating sports memories of my life.
 I want to eventually see games in all 30 Major League ballparks.
 My goal is to entertain and educate and hopefully learn a thing or two along the way.

 Steve is a fan of all sports, specifically Cleveland sports and Ohio State.
 First and foremost, however, Steve has been a huge Cleveland Indians fan ever since he can remember.
 Steve was at Jacobs Field to see Paul Sorrento’s walk-off homerun against Toronto in 1995 as well as the division clincher that same year.
 He saw Albert Belle’s grand slam against Armando Benitez in ’96 and saw Sandy Alomar’s homerun off of Mariano Rivera in ’97.
 From 1999 to 2005, Steve worked for the Indians as an usher during high school and college.
 Steve met his wife, Jennifer, who also worked at the ballpark during the 2002 season.